We are currently hiring for the position of Christmas at Sea Program Director & Development Associate! To view the position announcement, click here.

-The Seamen's Church Institute invites you knit or crochet a garment to warm mariners’ hearts and bodies this winter.
+The Seamen's Church Institute invites you knit or crochet a garment to warm mariners’ hearts and heads this winter.
 If you need patterns, scroll to the bottom of this page.
 Want to know more?
 Keep reading.

 Since 1898, during the Spanish American War, volunteers of the Seamen’s Church Institute have knitted, collected, packed, and distributed gifts to mariners who are miles away from home during the holidays.
 The gift consists of a handknit garment, a personal letter, and information on SCI’s services for mariners.
 In addition to this, SCI also includes several useful items like hand lotion, lip balm, and toothbrushes—things difficult to come by when working long stretches on the water.